DePayFi/widgets/README.md

 `recover`

-Allows you to recover a previous made payment.
+Allows you to recover a previously made payment.
 E.g. useful if you need to continue to show a pending payment progress if user rearrives or reloads a payment page:

 ```javascript
 DePayWidgets.Payment({